 The gymnastics program has a strong following and the City's commitment is demonstrated by the new facility in Bodo.
 The Bodo neighborhood has developed as a commercial, warehouse and office park.
 The existing building was built as a storage building and in the long term, the location may be better suited as a storage facility that is centrally located to the parks and recreation system.

-There is also a need for additional outdoor fields-in particular synthetic turf-and storage to support the leagues that use these fields.
-Durango Parks and Recreation also supports a number of community seasonal and annual special events that require equipment storage.
+There is also a need for additional outdoor fields-in particular synthetic turf-and storage to support the leagues that use

 CHILD CARE